denizyuret/calvin-scripts/README.md

 * debug-training.tsv, debug-validation.tsv, etc.: https://github.com/denizyuret/calvin-scripts/releases/tag/v0.0.1 The release page has the output of calvin_extract_numbers scripts.

+* calvin_idnums.py: Extract episode_idnum ranges for each directory.

 # calvin-files

 * episode_XXXXXXX.npz: Each frame is represented in a file named episode_idnum.npz, consecutive idnums indicate consecutive frames (with the exception of episode transitions I guess).
 Other files indicating the contents: